kbaseattic/assembly/doc/client_tutorial.md

 The upload will return a data ID from the server.
 The data ID allows you to invoke different assemblers or pipelines on the same data without resubmitting it.
-In the example above, we have used the `> ex2.data_id` pipe function to save the data ID to a file.
+In the example above, we have used the `> ex2.data_id` redirection to save the data ID to a file.
 If you omit that part, an integer ID will be printed to the screen upon successful
 submission:
 ```